-Yes, belief in mermaids is not altogether extinct, and in Self-Realization Fellowship they propagate it (above).
+Either you believe it, or you don't.
+Belief in mermaids is not altogether extinct, and Self-Realization Fellowship they propagates it (above).
+They even venerate Yogananda's guru as "divine wisdom incarnate".
+The truth: there is much lacking.
 At any rate find benefits and prosper!

 Have you considered whether a socially shared belief in mermaids and fable monster is a dreamlike fixation?
 Yogananda quotations:

 "Self-analysis is the greatest art of progress" [1982:73]

 Using the Yogananda sayings as premises for deductions, we get such as: "Progress is a dream shared by many," "The idea that life is a dream, is also a dream."